ryuryukke/japanese_summarizer/README.md

 # japanese_summarizer
 This is a text summarizer for japanese.　pls feel free to download it and try!

-If you think it's good, pls give me a star!😄

 ## Two Approaches for summarization
 ### 1. Extractive